WLOGSolutions/telco-customer-churn-in-r-and-h2o/README.md

 ## Good practices

 1. Always install packages for each project separately.
+[R Suite](https://github.com/WLOGSolutions/RSuite) solution makes it for you.
 2. Select best model with any parametr tunning procedure.
 3. Do not forget to optimize threshold.